w5xd/Mfj998Rt-mods/ReadMe.md

 <h2>Install the sketch software</h2>
 Use the Arduino IDE to install mfj998sketch.
 The daughterboard must not be plugged into the motherboard to program it through its 6-pin header.

-(Note: the Arduino serial port is routed through the daughterboard to the MFJ998's back panel serial connector, but without the DTR pin that the Arduino IDE uses to reset the device at programming time.
+Note: the Arduino serial port
+is routed through the daughterboard to the MFJ998's back panel serial connector, but without the DTR pin that the Arduino IDE uses to reset the device at programming time.
 The Arduino can be programmed as installed in the motherboard using a serial cable to the MFJ998's back panel using careful timing of the power switch and the Arduino "upload" button.
-See the Arduino documentation.)
+See the Arduino documentation.

-<h2>CAD</h2>
+<h3>CAD</h3>
 The CAD and STL directories contain the 3D designs of a couple of plastic parts that might be useful.

-Mfj998rtTerminalCover.STL
+<p>Mfj998rtTerminalCover.STL</p>
 In my installation, the antenna is a wire connected to the tuner's wire terminal input, and the tuner is mounted with that hole facing up, and therefore with rainfall exposure.
 When not in use, I move the antenna wire to the adjacent grounded wingnut and pop this plastic part to offer better weather protection to the wire terminal.

-Mfj998LcdSpacer2.STL
+<p>Mfj998LcdSpacer2.STL</p>
 Lightning destroyed the LCD in my MFJ998RT.
 I found the manufacturer's soldered-in header extremely difficult to remove with the dead part.
 To install the new device, I did not use a header but instead soldered